top of page

 Expert Calculation Defense Checklist:

-Have expert prepare rebuttal slide deck or appendix
+• Have the expert prepare a rebuttal slide deck or appendix.

 Local Nuances in Houston and Surrounding Counties